An author website has a lofty goal: it needs to not just be, but also needs to perform and respond.

-Visiting an author’s website is one of the leading ways that book readers support and get to know their favourite authors better.
+Visiting an author’s website is one of the leading ways that book readers support and get to know their favorite authors better.
 The stronger the relationship, the more likely zealous advocates will spread the word about the author to friends, family and peers.

 And website visits can translate directly into books sold.

 Therefore, even if you are on social media or actively promoting your work offline, operating without a website is just silly.
 Why invest the time and energy in writing your book, getting it published and developing other marketing strategies only to be absent online?
-In today’s market, it is a huge drawback and a valuable promotional opportunity missed if your readers can’t easily locate you with a few quick key strokes.
+In today’s market, it is a huge drawback and a valuable promotional opportunity missed if your readers can’t easily locate you with a few quick keystrokes.

-Learning how to design a website and incorporating the ‘must have elements’ requires some skills.
+Learning how to design a website and incorporating the ‘must-have elements’ requires some skills.

 In the past, it was a higher hill than most authors were willing to climb.
 Even if an author perceived the need for a website but lacked the skills to create one, he or she would often end up paying big money to a professional website designer for a site that was rarely updated and poorly optimized for its intended purpose: to connect with readers and sell more books.